leloulight/csci71-FinalProject/README.md

 * As a user, I should be able to search for tasks based on this identifier.

 ---
+##### **Story Title: Create list items (tasks within Categories)**
+**Estimate :** 10
+As Nancy the homekeeper, I want to create new list items along with metadata about those items including date, comments, priority, status, unique identifier, owner, title, % complete, watch list, owner phone number, and email so that I can store and later refer to those items.

+**Acceptance Criteria :**
+* The system includes a “Create List” link that leads to list item options.
+* The system presents a (pre-created) list of typical items from which I can make a selection and also allows me to enter my own list items.
+* The system stores the list items I select and create.
+* The system allows me to delete list items.
+* The system throws an exception if I do not enter a slug for a list item (task)

+---
+---
+### **SPRINT 3 :**
+#### *(Total Points : 23)*
+---
+##### **Story Title: Support account recovery**
+**Estimate :** 3
+As Don the Harvard student, I want to be able to recover my password so that I can gain access to the system if I forget my password.

+**Acceptance Criteria :**
+* The system sends an error message when I try to log in with the wrong password.
+* With the error message, the system includes a link (forgot password) that I can click on, which leads to a page that allows me to enter my unique email and be emailed a link directing me to a page where I can reset my password.
+* The system stores my new login information.

+---
 ##### **Story Title: Set user profile/preferences**
 **Estimate :** 10
 As Don the Harvard student, I want to set up a complete user profile so that I can specify when to send notifications to myself regarding tasks nearing deadlines and what options I want to include in list item preferences.